zaibaiman/LibraryBooksTest/README.md

 LibraryBooksTest-CleanArchitecture
 =========================

 This is a sample app that is part of a test about how to architect asp mvc application using the [Uncle Bob's clean architecture approach](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+We are going to use a dependency injection (DI) container.
+Ninject is our preferred DI container.
+It is simple, elegant, and easy to use.
+There are more-sophisticated alternatives, but we like the way that Ninject works with the minimum of configuration.
+We consider patterns to be starting points, not law, and we have found it easy to tailor our DI with Ninject to suit different projects and workflows.
+If you do not like Ninject, we recommend trying Unity, which is one of the Microsoft alternatives.

 Clean architecture
 -----------------